 - Check Validity: Pay close attention to required validity periods, especially for police checks and medicals.

-- Your Employer is Your Guide: Your employer's HR department or legal representative will provide the definitive list of required documents, specific forms (like for the medical), and deadlines.
+- Your Employer is Your Guide: Your employer's HR department or legal representative will provide the definitive list of required documents, specific forms (like for the medical) and deadlines.
 Always follow their instructions precisely.

 - Costs: Be prepared to cover the costs associated with obtaining your personal documents (e.g., fees for police certificates, medical examinations, translations).
 The employer typically covers the government work permit application fees.

 This list covers commonly requested documents based on typical requirements.
-However, it is not exhaustive, and requirements can change.
+However, it is not exhaustive and requirements can change.

 Always refer to the official Bermuda Department of Immigration website for the most current Work Permit Policies and consult directly with your prospective employer for the exact documentation needed for your specific situation.
 This article is for general guidance only and does not constitute legal or immigration advice.

 Providing the necessary documentation promptly and accurately is your key contribution to the work permit application process.
 By understanding what's typically required and preparing in advance, you can help ensure a smoother transition as your employer works to secure your permission to work in Bermuda.
 Good luck!
+Need a printable checklist to keep track of everything?
+Check out our Relocation Guide & Toolkit.

-For the most current, accurate and official information regarding Bermuda work permits and immigration matters, please always consult the official Bermuda Government Department of Immigration website.
+For the most current, accurate and official information regarding Bermuda work permits and immigration matters, always consult the Bermuda Government Department of Immigration website.